We live in a world governed by compliance laws and legislations that span all regulated industries, including K-12 education.

 Secure, long-term data storage and easy data availability are mandatory for both compliance and legal use cases.

-But you can’t do it by hand, there’s just too much data to keep track of.
+But you can’t do it by hand as there’s just too much data to keep track of.

 The main purpose of email archiving solutions is to automate compliance, data management, and ediscovery of email communications.